MaxPow2718r/configs/README.md

 * The splits are: horizontal to the bottom and vertical to the right.
 * Enable autocomplete.
 * Disable autocomment.
-* Deletes all trailing withe spaces on save.
+* Delete all trailing white spaces on save.
 * Puts you in the middle of a pair of brackets when both are typed sequentially.

 ### Snippets and keyboard shortcuts.